metacpan/metacpan-cpan-extracted/distros/C/CBOR-Free/README.md

 Notes on mapping Perl to CBOR:

-- The internal state of a defined Perl scalar (e.g., whether it’s an integer, float, binary string, or UTF-8 string) determines its CBOR encoding.
+- The internal state of a defined Perl scalar (e.g., whether it’s an integer, float, byte string, or character string) determines its CBOR encoding.
 - [Types::Serialiser](https://metacpan.org/pod/Types::Serialiser) booleans are encoded as CBOR booleans.
 Perl undef is encoded as CBOR null.
 (NB: No Perl value encodes as CBOR